 1. Understand Head Voice And Chest Voice

-In order to reach your full potential as a vocalist, you'll need to be able to switch between your head voice and chest voice, using something that's known as a mixed voice.
-We'll talk about learning how to sing with a mixed voice a little later on.
-In the meantime, the video below offers a helpful breakdown of the chest voice and the head voice.
-It may seem hard to identify these voices at first, but with a little practice, you'll be able to identify them and switch between them with ease.
+In order to reach your full potential as a vocalist, you’ll need to be able to switch between your head voice & chest voice, using something that’s known as a mixed voice.
+We’ll talk about learning how to sing with a mixed voice a little later on.
+Meanwhile, the video offers a helpful breakdown of the chest & the head voice.
+It may seem hard to identify them at first, but with a little practice, you’ll be able to do that and switch between them with ease.